amccully/cse110/index.md

 # Aaron McCully

-## Pursing a Bachelor of Science degree in Computer Science
+## Pursing a Bachelor of Science degree in computer science

 ---

 ### Navigation:

-* [My github page](https://github.com/amccully?tab=repositories), which includes some of the projects I've worked on at Community College and UCSD.
+* [My github page](https://github.com/amccully?tab=repositories), which includes some of the projects I've worked on at community college and UCSD.

 * To access the README file of this repository, [click here](README.md)